 Distance measurers have the clear responsibility to watch only over the measuring area which they were assigned to, and to show the given landing spots in their measuring area immediately and to give those to the distance recorder clearly (according to art.
-432.2) regardless of the actions of the people beside them.

-At OWG, SWC, WSFC, JWSC and World Cup, Grand Prix, COC and FIS Cup events video distance measuring will be used, so that the distance measurers who are positioned in the landing segment of the video distance measuring will only then go into action if there is a technical failure of the video measuring.
+432.2) regardless of the actions of the people beside them who are positioned in the landing segment of the video distance measuring will only then go into action if there is a technical failure of the video measuring.
 For this reason the measuring distance, which these distance measurers are assigned to, can be up to 10 m long, and the distance measurers have to stand higher off to the side.
 In addition, there must be cross-lines marked every 5 m on the landing hill.